“The great thing in the world is not so much where we stand, as in what direction we are moving.” – Oliver Wendell

 In 2005, Carolyn Sterner and Pattie Scully were given the opportunity to assist a research facility with the first-of-its kind release and adoption of their retiring research beagles.
 The laboratory was ending a study and had some wonderful dogs available.
 The idea of euthanizing them was not something this lab wanted for the dogs, but their options were unclear.
 We saw first-hand the distrust of the research facility for an outside organization like a “rescue” to become involved with the inner workings of a research facility.
 We also saw the public reactions and misconceptions about how these dogs have been treated, and whether or not they would (and could) make good pets.
 We worked with the research facility and we all (researchers and rescuers) were thrilled that we were successful in placing these initial 11 special beagles in wonderful homes.

 That exchange sparked an effort to change views on both sides!
-The foundation was then laid for the Lab to Leash Division and the subsequent relationships with over 15 (and counting) research facilities and almost 300 (and counting) laboratory retirees!
+The foundation was then laid for the Lab to Leash Division and the subsequent relationships with nearly 20 (and counting) research facilities and over 350 (and counting) laboratory retirees!

 There are so many beagles being euthanized every day in shelters.
 How can you save these beagles when there are others dying in shelters every day?